How Long Do Dachshunds Stay in Heat? The Interesting Answer!

 How Can I Manage My Dachshunds Heat Cycle?

 A dog in heat will require extra supervision, care, and attention.
 Your pup will feel hormonal, so keeping her entertained and distracted can help relieve anxiety and discomfort.
-You can take her out for extra walks to keep her mind off the hormonal changes in her body.
+You can take her out for extra walks (on a leash) to keep her mind off the hormonal changes in her body.

-Your Dachshund may bleed throughout your home, so you might consider keeping her contained in a particular room during her cycle.
-We recommend a room without expensive furniture or carpeting so you can easily clean up any blood she leaves.
-You can also try making a “nest” of old towels for her to sleep in so the towels will catch the blood.
+Your Dachshund will normally bleed throughout your home, so you might consider removing carpets and using a sofa cover so you can easily clean up any blood she leaves.
+You can also use a cover for her bed to catch the blood.
 Some owners like to use doggy diapers to keep blood under control.

 Pyometra is a potentially life-threatening condition you should know about, too.
 It’s a secondary infection due to hormonal changes in your dog’s reproductive tract.
 After a heat cycle, your Dachshunds progesterone levels can stay elevated for up to eight weeks.
 This hormone elevation can cause her uterine lining to thicken in preparation for pregnancy.
 As a result, her uterine lining will increase in thickness with every heat cycle that doesn’t end in a pregnancy.
 This will cause cysts to form in her tissues which can then secrete fluids and become a breeding ground for bacteria.